Asad520/Asad520/README.md

 ### Hi there 👋

-I'm a Software Engineer & a frontend developer.
+I'm a Software Engineer and a frontend developer.

 Let's make a community where innovation meets code, and possibilities take flight! 🌟"